ganeshramakrishnanbr/jumbo_nocode_gen2/docs/README.md

 When contributing to this project:
 1. Follow the architectural patterns established in the codebase
 2. Use the development prompts in [Prompts.md](./Prompts.md) for new features
+3. Use [ReversePrompting.md](./ReversePrompting.md) for AI-assisted development
-3. Maintain compatibility with existing functionality
+4. Maintain compatibility with existing functionality
-4. Add comprehensive tests for new features
+5. Add comprehensive tests for new features
-5. Update documentation for significant changes
+6. Update documentation for significant changes

 ## Support and Resources

 - **Requirements**: Reference [Requirements.md](./Requirements.md) for complete specifications
 - **Development**: Use [Prompts.md](./Prompts.md) for AI-assisted development
+- **AI Recreation**: Use [ReversePrompting.md](./ReversePrompting.md) for complete recreation
+- **Setup**: Check [launch.md](./launch.md) for VS Code development setup
+- **Architecture**: Review [technical.md](./technical.md) for system architecture
 - **Migration**: Check [BOLT_MIGRATION.md](./BOLT_MIGRATION.md) for platform-specific notes
 - **Features**: Review [ORIGINAL_FEATURES.md](./ORIGINAL_FEATURES.md) for feature heritage